EpicOrange/riichi_advanced/documentation/bloody30faan.md

 Swap-calling is disallowed.

+Adding a tile to a pung to make a kong is eligible for Robbing a Kong, but flower declarations are not.

 ## Faan table

 The faan table for B30FJ is extensive and as such will be broken down into thirteen subsections: